charlesrollin/tiny_search_engine/README.md

 | **Total (MB)** | 2.7 | 335.7 |
 | **Ratio (%)** | 20.6 | 77.9 |

-From the above table, we can see that this storage method is not viable for real-life search engines.
+From the `Ratio` line of the above table, we can see that this storage method is not viable for real-life search engines.

 As a solution, one would implement a compression method to decrease the size of the index.